newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Anyone can obtain marriage records in New Mexico if they’re authorized.
 To obtain records in New Mexico, applicants must have legal standing.
 For instance, spouses named on the record may request certified copies from the county clerk.
 Marriage records can also be obtained by immediate family members, such as parents, legal guardians, siblings, or children.
 Other parties permitted to obtain marriage records in New Mexico include attorneys, genealogists, researchers, or an authorized representative acting on behalf of the listed groups.

-Can You Lookup Online Marriage Records For Free in New Mexico
+Can You Lookup Online Marriage Records For Free in New Mexico?

 Is New Mexico a Common Law State for Marriage?

 New Mexico does not recognize common-law marriages.
-However, it recognizes the validity of common law unions established in states that support this type of marriage.
-Common law marriages refer to unions where two people are considered married without a marriage ceremony or license.
-Such unions are permitted in several US states, including Colorado, Iowa, Kansas, Montana, Oklahoma, and Rhode Island.
+However, it recognizes the validity of common-law unions established in states that support this type of marriage.
+Common-law marriages refer to unions where two people are considered married without a marriage ceremony or license.
+Such unions are permitted in several U.S. states, including Colorado, Iowa, Kansas, Montana, Oklahoma, and Rhode Island.

 Some of the general requirements that must be met to establish a common-law marriage include the following: